 accommodations to participate in the entire Orientation experience.

 All new students will receive communication from the office of Admissions with instructions on how to RSVP to participate in the Summer or Winter New Student Orientation experience.

 - First-Year Students: The Nest Fest Overnight Orientation & Registration.
 Stay overnight in your new "nest" and celebrate with your fellow Ospreys!
 You will be provided with on-campus housing for the night and all meals, free of cost.
 Various activities and important information sessions will be offered on day 1, followed by orientation & registration for your classes with advising support on day 2.
 This is a great opportunity to interact with your new classmates, professors, and other administrators!
 Please ensure you make accommodations to participate in the entire Orientation experience.

 - Complete the three (3) SafeColleges online courses before the start of the semester.

-All new students are required to complete the 3 online courses no later than January 18, 2022.
-These courses are available beginning on your Orientation day and access information will be sent to your Stockton email or you can visit https://stocktonstudents-nj.safecolleges.com/login
+All new students are required to complete the 3 online courses no later than September 13, 2022.
+These courses are available after your New Student Orientation day and access information will be sent to your Stockton email or you can visit https://stocktonstudents-nj.safecolleges.com/login

 - Alcohol and Other Drugs (approximately 33 min)